firamath/firamath/README.md

 1. In order for the changes to take effect, you will have to create a new equation environment (the current one will not be changed).

+1. To change the font in existing equations, select the equation text and select an OpenType math-enabled font (such as Fira Math).

 See <https://superuser.com/q/1114697>.

 ## Showcase